 5. After FDA’s approval comes through, MedImmune could tie up with other companies for a short period to produce more FluMist.

-Pros: This could lead to the increase in the number of units and MedImmne could supply more.
+Pros: This could lead to the increase in the number of units and Medimmune could supply more.

 Cons: This may be harmful for MedImmune in the long run since the company with which they tie up may figure out the formula for FluMist and a way to sell a similar product.

-Decision Criteria: To produce and sell as many unit as possible in the 2003-2004 season and plan for future seasons simultaneously.
+Decision Criteria: To produce and sell as many units as possible in the 2003-2004 season and plan for future seasons simultaneously.

 Decision: As of now the demand is 47,020,000 but the supply is 4 to 6 million units.
 Therefore, in future MedImmune would be able to meet the demand since they will be producing 40 to 50 million units.
 In addition to this, it would be easier for children under 5 and people who are afraid of injections to take the nasal spray.